UO-Competitive-Programming-Club/DuckCrack/2.Strings/README.md

 # Strings
+String is just a special type of array that takes characters as its elemets, but since the size of the acsii table has only 256 entries, so lots of problems can be solved using constant memory.
+Below are the things you must know for solving string related problem, note that for those string problems that uses Stack, Dynamic Programming, Backtracking, and etc, we will be covering them later.

+#### Must Know:
+* Basic String operation in your interview language:
+    - Insert
+    - Concatenate
+    - Swap
+    - Reverse

+* Memoization Technique
+    - **CTCI** 1.2 Check Permutation
+* Convert string or character to integers
+    - **EPI** 7.1 Interconvert Strings And Integers
+* Convert a number between different bases
+    - **EPI** 7.2 Base Conversion
+* "Deleting" Characters in place (swapping techique)
+    - **EPI** 7.4 Replace And Remove
+* Recursion to compute permutations
+    - **EPI** 7.7 Compute All Mnemonic For A Phone Number
+* String Matching Algorithm
+    - **EPI** 7.13 Find the First Occurrence of a Substring **String Pattern Matching Algorithm**

 ##Problem Set
 ### Elements of Programming Interviews 2015
 - [x] 7.1 Interconvert Strings And Integers
 - [x] 7.2 Base Conversion